-What are a school's responsibilities to address race, color, or national origin harassment?
+What are a college's responsibilities to address race, color, or national origin harassment?

-- A school has a responsibility to respond promptly and effectively.
-If a school knows or reasonably should know about race, color, or national origin harassment that creates a hostile environment, the school must take immediate action to eliminate the harassment, prevent its recurrence, and address its effects. - Even if a student or his or her parent does not want to file a complaint or does not request that the school take any action on the student's behalf, if a school knows or reasonably should know about possible harassment, it must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.
+- A college has a responsibility to respond promptly and effectively.
+If a college knows or reasonably should know about race, color, or national origin harassment that creates a hostile environment, the college must take immediate action to eliminate the harassment, prevent its recurrence, and address its effects. - Even if a student or his or her parent does not want to file a complaint or does not request that the college take any action on the student's behalf, if a college knows or reasonably should know about possible harassment, it must promptly investigate to determine what occurred and then take appropriate steps to resolve the situation.